-Before Thanksgiving vacation, sandpanther recommended that
+Before Thanksgiving vacation,

 obsessivewoman and I take a look at Avatar: the Last Airbender, and there just happened to be a marathon on Nicktoons over Thanksgiving weekend that had all three seasons.
 I told the TiVo to grab it, and we had a good time plowing through the episodes.